 When a dispute becomes inevitable, Brian is a powerful and pragmatic advocate.
 He has extensive experience representing clients in employment and non-compete disputes, commercial litigation, and intellectual property cases (including patent, copyright, and trademark) in state and federal courts, as well as arbitration and mediation.
 Brian also defends businesses and community associations facing allegations of discrimination in employment and housing.
 An active scholar on the rights and responsibilities of animal ownership, Brian has presented at seminars for property managers on the growing use of assistance animals in apartment and common-interest communities.
 Brian is passionate about helping veterans of our armed forces and regularly volunteers at pro bono legal clinics through the Minnesota Assistance Council for Veterans.

 The legal community has recognized Brian’s achievements.
-In 2016, he was selected as a Rising Star by Minnesota Super Lawyers®, an honor given to only 2.5% of Minnesota attorneys.
+He has been selected as a Rising Star by Minnesota Super Lawyers® for both 2016 and 2017, an honor given to only 2.5% of Minnesota attorneys.

 “My clients count on me as a trusted advisor not just for legal disputes, but for all matters affecting their life and business,” says Brian.
 “Whether I’m helping an entrepreneur with a business startup or advising a franchisee on an unlawful termination, clients trust my sound judgment, complete honesty, and dedication to achieving a favorable outcome that will help their business thrive.”